joniles/mpxj/src.net/nuget/mpxj-for-csharp.readme.md

 using net.sf.mpxj;
 using net.sf.mpxj.writer;

-// The helper class we use later to actually write the file
-// selects the file type based on the extension of the
-// filename.
-In the example below we'll be generating an MSPDI
+// In the example below we'll be generating an MSPDI
-// file which we can import into Microsoft Project. var filename = "/Users/joniles/Downloads/test.xml";
+// file which we can import into Microsoft Project. var filename = "example.xml";
+var fileformat = FileFormat.MSPDI;

 // Create a simple date format to allow us to easily set date values. var df = new SimpleDateFormat("dd/MM/yyyy");